Hawk Surprises

 • See 2 more species of British Butterfly.
 Only managed to see 1 more, but it was the fabulous Swallowtail, so more than happy with that.

 • Visit 5 new nature reserves.
-I think we did do that if I include the ones we went to in Norfolk.
+I think I did do that if I include the ones I went to in Norfolk.

 • Rockpooling.
 Nope – only managed to see sandy beaches in Norfolk, so no chance for rockpooling.